 No Grace Period: Purchases made with a credit card typically have a 21 to 25-day grace period where cardholders have the chance to pay their full balance without accruing interest, but with cash advances, the balance immediately begins collecting interest.

-No Introductory Rate Offers: Many credit cards offer special Introductory Rates such as 0% interest for up to 18 months on purchases and balance transfers, but they don’t do the same for advances.
+No Introductory Rate Offers: Many credit cards offer special introductory rates such as 0% intro APR for up to 18 months on purchases and balance transfers, but they don’t do the same for advances.

 ATM Withdrawal Fees: In addition to high interest and a fee, cardholders also must pay an ATM withdrawal fee to borrow cash.
 The credit card issuer may also issue an ATM fee.